 At the heart of our commitment to training is a desire to see men and women equipped for practical ministry through a transformational engagement with the Scriptures and with the Lord.
 A healthy development in church life in Scotland has been a move away from a fixation with academic qualifications underwritten by secular bodies, as well as a realisation that the best training for service and ministry is one that combines the classroom experience with a hands-on, closely mentored, exposure to ministry.

-Adrian says, “The Programme is a 9 month vocational training programme conducted in diverse settings under the leadership of EBC and external mentors.
-The Programme exists to transition students from the full-time college environment to full-time Christian ministry while transforming them in five key areas of personal development – knowing the Scriptures, Self, People, God and Ministry Skills.
+external mentors.
+AMAP exists to transition students from the full-time college environment to full-time Christian ministry while transforming them in five key areas of personal development:- Knowing the Scriptures, Self, People, God and Ministry Skills.

 Students who successfully complete this programme will be awarded EBC’s Licentiate in Theology (LTh).